algosup/2023-2024-project-2-x86-retrogaming-team-5/Documents/Technical.md

 The UI design focuses on simplicity and clarity to enhance the player's experience:

-- **Main Menu:** intuitive and user-friendly navigation for starting a new game, accessing settings, and exiting the game.
+- **Main menu:** Intuitive and user-friendly navigation for starting a new game, accessing settings, and exiting the game.

-- **Game heads-up display (HUD):** display of essential information such as score, remaining lives, and level progression.
+- **Game heads-up display (HUD):** Display of essential information such as score, remaining lives, and level progression.

-- **Game Over Screen:** informative and engaging screen displaying the player's achievements and options for restarting or exiting.
+- **Game over screen:** Informative and engaging screen displaying the player's achievements and options for restarting or exiting.

 #### Graphics and Animation

-Capturing the essence of the original Pac-Man® visuals:
+Capturing the essence of the original Pac-Man visuals:

 - **Sprite design:** Faithful recreation of Pac-Man, ghosts, and pellets with attention to detail.
 - **Animation:** Smooth and engaging movement of characters, enhancing the overall gaming experience.

 ##### Sprites

-##### Pac-Man® Sprite
+##### Pac-Man Sprite

-- **Design Dimensions:** The Pac-Man® sprite will have a design dimension of 32x32 pixels to maintain visual clarity and consistency.
+- **Design dimensions:** The Pac-Man sprite will have a design dimension of 32x32 pixels to maintain visual clarity and consistency.
-- **Animation Frames:** For smooth movement animation, Pac-Man® will have four frames of animation for each direction (up, down, left, and right).
+- **Animation frames:** For smooth movement animation, Pac-Man will have four frames of animation for each direction (up, down, left, and right).

 ##### Ghost Sprites

-- **Individual Ghosts:** Each ghost (Blinky, Pinky, Inky, Clyde) will have a sprite sheet with dimensions of 32x32 pixels for clear representation.
+- **Individual ghosts:** Each ghost (Blinky, Pinky, Inky, Clyde) will have a sprite sheet with dimensions of 32x32 pixels for clear representation.
-- **Animation Frames:** Similar to Pac-Man®, each ghost will have four frames of animation for each direction, contributing to fluid movement.
+- **Animation frames:** Similar to Pac-Man, each ghost will have four frames of animation for each direction, contributing to fluid movement.

 ##### Pellet and Power Pellet Sprites

-- **Pellet Size:** Standard pellets will be represented by 8x8 pixel sprites, contributing to a uniform and grid-based visual style.
+- **Pellet size:** Standard pellets will be represented by 8x8 pixel sprites, contributing to a uniform and grid-based visual style.
-- **Power Pellet Size:** Larger 16x16 pixel sprites will distinguish power pellets, emphasizing their special significance in the game.
+- **Power pellet size:** Larger 16x16 pixel sprites will distinguish power pellets, emphasizing their special significance in the game.

 ##### Fruit Sprites

-- **Fruit Variety:** Different fruits will have unique sprites, each with a specific design dimension of 16x16 pixels.
+- **Fruit variety:** Different fruits will have unique sprites, each with a specific design dimension of 16x16 pixels.
-- **Spawn Animation:** Each fruit will feature a spawn animation with three frames, contributing to a visually engaging appearance when appearing in the maze.
+- **Spawn animation:** Each fruit will feature a spawn animation with three frames, contributing to a visually engaging appearance when appearing in the maze.

 ##### Maze Walls and Pipes

-- **Wall Dimensions:** Maze walls will be represented by 16x16 pixel sprites, ensuring a consistent grid-based layout throughout the maze.
+- **Wall dimensions:** Maze walls will be represented by 16x16 pixel sprites, ensuring a consistent grid-based layout throughout the maze.
-- **Pipe Appearance:** Pipes, facilitating movement between maze sections, will be visually distinct with a 16x16 pixel sprite.
+- **Pipe appearance:** Pipes, facilitating movement between maze sections, will be visually distinct with a 16x16 pixel sprite.

 ##### Ghost House Door

-- **Door Design:** The door of the ghost house will be represented by a 16x16 pixel sprite.
+- **Door design:** The door of the ghost house will be represented by a 16x16 pixel sprite.
-- **State Changes:** To depict different states (open, closed), two frames of animation will be used for smooth transitions.
+- **State changes:** To depict different states (open, closed), two frames of animation will be used for smooth transitions.

 ##### Animation Frame Rate

 - **Consistency:** All sprite animations will be designed with a frame rate of 10 frames per second (FPS) to ensure smooth transitions and visual appeal.

-These sprite design specifications aim to create a visually cohesive and engaging game environment, capturing the iconic look and feel of the original Pac-Man® while accommodating modern design standards.
+These sprite design specifications aim to create a visually cohesive and engaging game environment, capturing the iconic look and feel of the original Pac-Man while accommodating modern design standards.

 #### Audio Design

 An immersive audio experience to complement the visuals:

-- **Sound Effects:** Authentic sounds for Pac-Man eating pellets, ghost movements, and other in-game actions.
+- **Sound effects:** Authentic sounds for Pac-Man eating pellets, ghost movements, and other in-game actions.

-- **Background Music:** Optional background music to enhance the gaming atmosphere without being intrusive.
+- **Background music:** Optional background music to enhance the gaming atmosphere without being intrusive.

 #### Design Review